N-narendra/sosv3/README.md

 1) Special Thanks To PhoenixOS & PrimeOS Team and Android X86.
 2) SOS Coded By Narendra,Spectre & Daksh.
 3) Kernel,Mesa,Extreme Mode Etc...
 Done By Spectre.
-4) Thanks To ICY Where TO Contribute with his compiled Mesa and Kernel.

 Thanks to all GhostXofficial Members for the Support.!